KaDujmic/Auto-Parts-Store/README.md

     </li>
 </ul>

-Third Party API used for currency rates: <a href="https://exchangerate.host">Exchange Rate</a>
+Third Party API used for retrieving currency rates: <a href="https://exchangerate.host">Exchange Rate</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>